-- 12.1 A boat intending to protest or request redress for an incident that occurred while racing must orally notify the race committee on the signal boat as soon as reasonably possible after retiring or finishing by hail or VHF 72 until she receives an oral confirmation from the race committee.
-This changes RRS 61.1(a). - 12.2 Written protests and requests for redress must be delivered within the protest time limit to a representative of the protest committee at the race committee signal boat or near the official notice board.
+- 12.1 A boat intending to protest or request redress for an incident that occurred while racing must orally notify the race committee on the signal boat as soon as reasonably possible after retiring or finishing by hail, or on VHF 72 until she receives confirmation from the race committee.
+This changes RRS 61.1(a). - 12.2 Written protests and requests for redress must be delivered within the protest time limit to a representative of the protest committee or race committee at the race committee signal boat, or near the official notice board. - 12.3 The protest time limit will be posted on the official notice board after racing each day.
+The protest time limit is 45 minutes after the docking of the Race Committee Signal Boat, or 15 minutes after the posting of the time limit, whichever is later.
+The official Notice Board reverts to Seattle Yacht Club after racing Sunday, and Sunday protests will be heard at Seattle Yacht Club. - 12.4 Hearing notices will be posted on the official notice board within 5 minutes after the protest time limit to inform parties of the time and place of the hearing.
+Hearings may commence at any time if parties are present and prepared; otherwise, hearings may be scheduled as early as 10 minutes after the protest time limit.
+The posting of hearing notices shall be considered notice as required by RRS 63.2.